 This tech is making lives more comfortable by giving recommendations according to an individual’s needs.
 It is easier to order online by asking a voice assistant to reorder the commodities previously purchased and leave reviews and ratings without needing type.
 By performing an in-depth analysis of patterns in data and improving its capabilities without human assistance, this technology is making shopping ‘smart.’
 It is also socially inclusive since it allows visually challenged people to reap the benefits of technology.

 Voice assistants such as Google Home, Alexa, Cortana, Siri are the significant players bringing drastic changes in the e-commerce space like never before, giving shoppers an effortless and fun shopping experience at the comfort of their homes.

 - Drones and Droids

-Robots have been long used in various industries for automation and to eliminate human errors, even if the scale hasn’t been that massive.
-But with Artificial Intelligence and Machine Learning coming into play and e-commerce sector becoming responsive to these disruptions, companies are gauging the benefits these technologies would provide to their businesses, and some have even used them.
+Robots have been long used in various industries for automation and eliminated human errors, even if the scale hasn’t been that massive.
+But with Artificial Intelligence and Machine Learning coming into play and the e-commerce sector becoming responsive to these disruptions, companies are gauging the benefits these technologies would provide to their businesses, and some have even used them.

 Drones will shape the future of e-commerce in the sky and droids on the ground.
 Reportedly, drones can carry up to 5 pounds and travel up to 15 miles currently.
-There have been companies who have done doorstep drone deliveries in some cases.
-Companies are trying to differentiate themselves from others on every aspect possible, be it offering the same day delivery or same hour delivery.
+There have been companies that have done doorstep drone deliveries in some cases.
+Companies are trying to differentiate themselves from others in every aspect possible, offering same-day delivery or same-hour delivery.
 Once the air space governance and regulation guidelines come in place, e-commerce will be revolutionized through drones.

-Leveraging such technologies would no doubt need substantial financial commitments, but once deployed, they could be huge time and cost savers and encourage online shopping.
+Leveraging such technologies would undoubtedly need substantial financial commitments, but they could be huge time and cost savers and encourage online shopping once deployed.